ivado-labs/meetup-googleml-keras/README.md

 ```
 ./scripts/launch_notebooks.sh
 ```
-Then launch your favorite browser and connect to `http://localhost:8888` All the Python files used for the model are accessible as the directory `src/python` has been added to the Python path of the notebook.
+Then launch your favorite browser and connect to `http://localhost:8888`.
+All the Python files used for the model are accessible as the directory `src/python` has been added to the Python path of the notebook.
-You can then predict locally by copying the selected weights locally and loading the model as illustrated in the `reseult_analysis` notebook.
+You can then predict locally by copying the selected weights locally and loading the model as illustrated in the notebook.